How to get rid of spanish bluebells

 3. Cutting and removing flowers: To prevent Spanish bluebells from setting seed and spreading further, regularly cut and remove the flowers.
 By doing so, you can prevent the plants from reproducing and spreading their seeds.

-See also How to cite government website harvard
+See also How to force rhubarb

 4. Herbicides: As a last resort, herbicides can be used to control Spanish bluebells.
 It’s important to choose a herbicide that is specifically designed to target this particular species.
 Follow the manufacturer’s instructions carefully when applying the herbicide, taking care not to damage surrounding desired plants.